-The Blue Mountains are an excellent destination for any holiday.
-Located just 50 kilometres northwest of Sydney, the Blue Mountains are accessible by car or bus.
-This region of New South Wales has a total area of 11,400 square-kilometres, so you will not run out of things to do during your holiday retreat.
+Located just 50 kilometres northwest of Sydney, the Blue Mountains are accessible by car as well as a fantastic train service.
+This region of New South Wales has a total area of 11,400 square-kilometres of wilderness dotted by villages to explore, so you will not run out of things to do during your holiday retreat.

-When you visit this area of New South Wales, you will encounter towering mountains of sandstone that are capped with lush domes of vegetation.
+When you visit this area of New South Wales, you will encounter towering cliffs of sandstone that are capped with lush domes of eucalyptus and wattle.
 The area has over twelve peaks that are just waiting to be taken in by brave bushwalkers.
-These stone fortresses serve as gateways to a world of deep gorges, expansive valleys, and powerful waterfalls.
+There are hundreds of trails that will take you to a world of deep gorges, expansive valleys, and powerful waterfalls.

-Start your holiday here on a high note by visiting the Three Sisters.
+Start your holiday here on a high note by visiting the Three Sisters in Katoomba.
 The Three Sisters are a trio of sandstone towers that rest on top of a mountain in the region.
 When you reach an overlook at the top of this mountain, you will surely be impressed by the beauty of these rocky siblings.
 You will also see a vast valley of vegetation and alpine scenery.
-The Three Sisters can be reached by following a rugged mountain trail, so be sure to wear sturdy trail shoes or boots.
+Katoomba has a great viewing platform from which to see the Three Sisters.
+You can also climb your way down to the formations by following a rugged trail.
+It’s well worthwhile, but it does require some stamina and sturdy shoes.

 After you admire the lovely views of the gorgeous Three Sisters, follow the Six Foot Track for a multi-day adventure.
 With a total distance of 45 kilometres, the Six Foot Track is a suitable trek for bushwalkers with advanced skills and excellent endurance.
 This track is often regarded as the toughest track near Sydney, so be prepared for a challenge that will test the limits of your fortitude.
 The Six Foot Track is also the course of a trail marathon each year.